async-profiler/async-profiler/docs/OutputFormats.md

   [18] sun.launcher.LauncherHelper.checkAndLoadMain
   ```

-- `jfr` - Java Flight Recording(JFR) is a widely known tool for profiling Java applications.
+- `jfr` - profile format used by the JDK Flight Recorder.
 The `jfr` format collects data
   about the JVM as well as the Java application running on it. async-profiler can generate output in `jfr` format
   compatible with tools capable of viewing and analyzing `jfr` files.
-Java Mission Control(JMC) and Intellij IDEA are
+JDK Mission Control (JMC) and Intellij IDEA are
   some of many options to visualize `jfr` files.
 More details [here](JfrVisualization.md).